Literature and the LAS Core

-- The English Department offers a major in Poetry.
-The Literature Program offers courses in literature and specialized genre courses in poetry for students pursuing this degree.
+- The Literature Program offers courses in literature and specialized genre courses in Creative Writing for students pursuing a Creative Writing degree.
 The Department of Humanities, History, and Social Sciences offers a major in Cultural Studies in conjunction with the English Department.
 The Literature Program offers courses in literature and culture for students pursuing this degree.

 - Literature Minor